What Is Raynaud's Phenomenon?

 How Do You Know if You Have Raynaud's?

 It is usually the color changes of your skin that will indicate Raynaud's.
 Raynaud’s syndrome usually occurs during very hot or cold temperatures and also when experiencing emotional stress.
-You don’t have to be pregnant or breastfeeding to develop Raynaud's, it can affect your fingers, toes, and earlobes too.
-Not all women who have nipple or breast pain or even nipple blanching have Raynaud disease.
+You don’t have to be pregnant or breastfeeding to develop Raynaud's, which can also affect your fingers, toes, and earlobes.
+Not all women with nipple or breast pain or even nipple blanching have Raynaud disease.

-Most times, mothers who breastfeed with Raynaud's say that the pain occurs right after their baby has stopped breastfeeding.
-They say that their nipples turn white and feel as though they are being clamped down by a vice grip.
-After a while, the blood starts to return to the area, resulting in red nipples.
+Mothers who breastfeed with Raynaud's often say that the pain occurs right after their baby has stopped breastfeeding.
+They say their nipples turn white and feel like a vice grip is clamping them down.
+After a while, the blood returns to the area, resulting in red nipples.

 Signs of Raynaud's During Breastfeeding

-- Excruciating nipple and breast pain during nursing, pumping or at other times when your nipples are cold or wet.
+- Excruciating nipple and breast pain during nursing, pumping, or when your nipples are cold or wet.

 - Triphasic or biphasic color change in the breast or nipple area. (white nipples)